 11.2.Upon the expiration of the Initial Term, this Agreement will automatically renew for successive terms at Vendor’s then current fees.
 Either party may terminate this Agreement or reduce the number of licenses, effective only upon the expiration of the then current License Term, by notifying the other party in writing at least thirty (30) days prior to the expiration of the term.
 In the case of free trials, notifications provided through the Service indicating the remaining number of days in the free trial shall constitute notice of termination.
 In the event this Agreement is terminated (other than by reason of Customer’s breach), Vendor will make available to Customer a file of the Customer Data within 30 days of termination if Customer so requests at the time of termination.
 Customer agrees and acknowledges that Vendor has no obligation to retain the Customer Data, and may delete such Customer Data, more than 30 days after termination.

 12.1.Any breach of Customer’s payment obligations or unauthorized use of the Vendor Technology or Service will be deemed a material breach of this Agreement.
 Vendor, in its sole discretion, may terminate Customer’s password, account or use of the Service if Customer breaches or otherwise fail to comply with this Agreement.
-In addition, Vendor may terminate a free account at any time in its sole discretion.
+In addition, Vendor may terminate either a free account or discount at any time in its sole discretion.
 Customer agrees and acknowledges that Vendor has no obligation to retain the Customer Data, and may delete such Customer Data, if Customer has materially breached this Agreement, including but not limited to failure to pay outstanding fees, and such breach has not been cured within 30 days of notice of such breach.

 a)Vendor warrants that it will provide the Service in a manner consistent with general industry standards reasonably applicable to the provision thereof and that the Service will perform substantially in accordance with the online Vendor documentation under normal use and circumstances.